ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/birthweight_wasting/index.rst

 .. note::

-   Wasting exposures at birth and in the early and late neonatal age groups will be initialized using the wasting exposure distribution for 6-11 month age group, as described in the :ref:`wasting exposure model document <2020_risk_exposure_wasting_state_exposure>`.
+   Wasting exposures at birth and in the early and late neonatal age groups will be initialized using the wasting exposure distribution for the 6-11 month age group, as described in the :ref:`wasting exposure model document <2020_risk_exposure_wasting_state_exposure>`.

 1. Assign the simulant a birthweight exposure value specific to their age group and additional attributes that affect birthweight (i.e. intervention coverage, maternal BMI risk exposure, etc.)